deltaDAO/pontus-x-docs/docs/Community/Introduction.md

 # Introduction to the Pontus-X ecosystem for Gaia-X

-This documentation serves as an introduction and onboarding guide to the Pontus-X ecosystem for Gaia-X and the Cooperants demonstrators.
+This documentation serves as an introduction and onboarding guide to the Pontus-X ecosystem for Gaia-X.

 ## Checklist - What is required for onboarding to the Gaia-X development ecosystem?
 - [ ] Mandatory: A modern browser that supports extensions (Chrome, Brave or Firefox)